New York Songlines: Bedford Street

 75 1/2: Every guidebook points this out; it filled in a former alley for carriages.
 Originally a cobbler's shop and then a candy factory, poet Edna St. Vincent Millay lived here (1923-24), as did actors John Barrymore and Cary Grant (and his boyfriend).

 69: Writer William Burroughs lived here in 1943-44.
+63 Bedford Street

-63 (corner): Was Shopsin's General Store, longtime Village hangout said to be wary of strangers.
-Calvin Trillin wrote about it in The New Yorker, but declined to give its name or address out of fear of being barred.
+63 (corner): Snack Taverna was Shopsin's General Store, longtime Village hangout said to be wary of strangers.
+Calvin Trillin wrote about it in The New Yorker, but initially declined to give its name or address out of fear of being barred.
 When it lost its lease, a film was made about owner/chef Kenny Shopsin called I Like Killing Flies.
-It moved down the street from here to the corner of Carmine.
+The restaurant moved down the street from here to the corner of Carmine, and eventually to Essex Market.

 B